openvinotoolkit/open_model_zoo/models/public/yolo-tiny-v2-tf/yolo-tiny-v2-tf.md

-# yolo-v1-tiny-tf
+# yolo-tiny-v2-tf

 ## Use Case and High-Level Description

-YOLO v1 Tiny is a real-time object detection model from TensorFlow.js\* framework.
-This model was pretrained on VOC\* dataset with 20 classes.
+YOLO v2 Tiny is a real-time object detection model from TensorFlow.js\* framework.
+This model was pretrained on COCO\* dataset with 80 classes.

 ## Conversion